-As discussed in Note 10 to the financial statements, with the implementation of Government Accounting Standards Board (GASB) Statement No. 67, Financial Reporting for Pension Plans, the statement of fiduciary net position only presents a liability for DROP benefits due but not yet distributed to members who had ended their participation in the DROP program at September 30 (none at September 30, 2014).
+With the implementation of Government Accounting Standards Board (GASB) Statement No. 67, Financial Reporting for Pension Plans, the statement of fiduciary net position only presents a liability for DROP benefits due but not yet distributed to members who had ended their participation in the DROP program at September 30 (none at September 30, 2015).